 Modena Food Guide

 We’ve experienced both a summer heatwave and autumn rainstorms in Modena, but one thing remained the same during our multiple visits – the quality of the food.
-This is a city with a deep culinary history and some of the best Italian food products in the region.
+This is an Italian food city with a deep culinary history and some of the best products in the region.

 Though it’s difficult to eat badly in Pavorotti’s hometown, some places to eat in Modena are better than others.
 This guide highlights the eateries that you don’t want to miss regardless of the reason for your trip.

-Don’t despair if you didn’t score Osteria Francescana reservations.
-Although the Osteria Francescana menu is famous around the world, it’s not the only game in town.
+Don’t despair if you can’t score Osteria Francescana reservations.
+Although the Osteria Francescana menu is famous around the world, the three-starred restaurant isn’t the only game in town.
 In fact, Modena has more places to eat than one would expect for a city of its size.

-After eating our way around town, these are our favorite Modena Italy restaurants:
+After eating our way around town during multiple visits, these are our favorite Modena Italy restaurants:

 Franceschetta58 may seem like Osteria Francescana’s cheaper, lesser sibling but don’t discount Bottura’s more accessible restaurant on the outskirts of town.

 Franceschetta58 is far from a consolation prize and provides diners with a great opportunity to sample the genius of Massimo Bottura’s cuisine.
 Chef Marta Pulini helms the restaurant’s kitchen, adding a modern twist to traditional Modena food favorites.